Helping Forge Democracy from the Pain of Apartheid

 The “prospect of a new era” drew Atlantic to South Africa, according to Harvey Dale, Atlantic’s founding president.
 Dale, who initiated the foundation’s work there in 1991, saw the opportunity to be “engaged in a potentially game-changing period in a society emerging from apartheid repression.”
 In its first years, Atlantic focused on helping aspiring young black South African attorneys get law degrees as well as clerkships on the new multiracial Constitutional Court.

-By 2015, Atlantic’s investments totaled nearly $357 million, funds that were used to build, strengthen and advance democratic institutions and organizations that promote equity, opportunity, dignity and democracy, and that have scored major victories in improving the lives for the country’s least advantaged people.
+By the end of 2016, Atlantic’s investments totaled $422 million, funds that were used to build, strengthen and advance democratic institutions and organizations that promote equity, opportunity, dignity and democracy, and that have scored major victories in improving the lives for the country’s least advantaged people.